overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 The next step is to add a listener to the relevant JavaScript Event object in your app’s code:

-* For listening to game events, use the [`overwolf.games.events.onNewEvent`](#onnewevents) object.
+* To track game events, use the [`overwolf.games.events.onNewEvent`](#onnewevents) object.
-* For listening to info updates, use the [`overwolf.games.events.onInfoUpdates2`](#oninfoupdates2) object.
+* To track info updates, use the [`overwolf.games.events.onInfoUpdates2`](#oninfoupdates2) object.

 ### 3. Call setRequiredFeatures()

 The final step is to call [`overwolf.games.events.setRequiredFeatures`](#setrequiredfeaturesfeatures-callback).
 Once the app wants to start receiving specific info updates and events, you call this function with an array of feature names that you would like your app to consume.

-This is an example when an app requires Rocket League features like the following:
+This is an example when an app requires Rocket League features:

 ```javascript
 overwolf.games.events.setRequiredFeatures(['stats', 'match'], function(info) {